apex-code-2024/Hack4Change/README.md

 # Awareness Game: Snake and Ladder for Marginalized Communities

 # Game Name - Play wise

+**Developed with Unreal Engine 5 (UE5)**

 Welcome to the Awareness Game!
-This game is designed to educate and raise awareness about key issues faced by marginalized community children in a fun and interactive way.
-By playing a modified version of Snake and Ladder, players will learn about education, social issues, and health care while they enjoy the game.
+This interactive and educational adaptation of Snake and Ladder has been developed using Unreal Engine 5 (UE5), offering high-quality graphics and a smooth gameplay experience.
+This game aims to raise awareness about critical issues faced by marginalized community children in an engaging and informative way.

 ## Game Overview

 In this version of Snake and Ladder:

-- **Board Setup**: The game board follows the classic Snake and Ladder format but with educational elements.
+- **Board Setup**: The game board retains the classic Snake and Ladder design but incorporates educational questions.
 - **Objective**: Move from start to finish by answering questions related to education, social issues, and health care.
 - **Gameplay**:
   - Roll the dice to move your game piece.
-  - Land on a ladder to be presented with a question.
-Answer correctly to advance.
-If you answer incorrectly, you remain in place until the correct answer is provided.
+  - Land on a ladder to answer a question.
+Answer correctly to advance; answer incorrectly to stay in place until you get it right.
-  - Land on a snake and slide down if you haven't answered a question correctly.
+  - Land on a snake to slide down if you haven’t answered the question correctly.

+## Development

+- **Engine**: Developed using Unreal Engine 5 (UE5), ensuring enhanced graphics and smooth gameplay.
+- **Platform**: Playable on both desktop and mobile devices for accessible and enjoyable gameplay across various platforms.

 ## Instructions

 1. **Setup**:
    - Place the game board on a flat surface.
-   - Each player chooses a game piece and places it at the starting position.
+   - Each player selects a game piece and places it at the starting position.
    - Have a dice and a list of questions ready.

 2. **Playing the Game**: